 - Amara Raja Batteries is just marginally over that of Exide Industries.
 Thus, both the companies are almost at par in this parameter.

-- The battery companies have experience a growth in their sales numbers of around 13%-14% in the last 3 years.
+- The battery companies have experienced a growth in their sales numbers of around 13%-14% in the last 3 years.
 But the growth in the profits of these companies is only around 3%-4%.
 What is the reason behind this?

 - These companies majorly have lead based batteries, which are also the main products of the companies.
 And in the last 3 years the prices of lead have increased significantly.
 As a result of this, the Net profit margins of these companies have gone down.